Stridsvagn 74

 Stridsvagn 74 (strv 74) is a Swedish light tank in use with the Swedish Army from 1958 to 1984.
 It was a modification of the older stridsvagn m/42 medium tank, which was phased out of service in the early 1950s.
-Instead of scrapping the vehicles altogether, the chassis were used to build a new tank which could be used as a supplement to the newly bought stridsvagn 81.
-The turret of the strv 74 was completely new, with a 75 mm high-velocity gun based on an older anti-aircraft gun Bofors 75 mm Model 1929, engines and transmission were modified or changed from the strv m/42, wider tracks and a separate electrical motor for turret traverse was introduced while retaining manual traverse as a backup.
+Instead of scrapping the vehicles altogether, the chassis were used to build a new tank that could be used as a supplement to the newly bought stridsvagn 81.
+The turret of the strv 74 was completely new, with a 75 mm high-velocity gun based on an older anti-aircraft gun, the Bofors 75 mm Model 1929, engines and transmission were modified or changed from the strv m/42, wider tracks and a separate electrical motor for turret traverse was introduced while retaining manual traverse as a backup.

 History

 Stridsvagn 74's development path stretches through the stridsvagn m/40 and m/42 to the original 16,257 kg/16-ton Lago tank, manufactured by the Swedish firm Landsverk for the Hungarian Army.
 The 74 was therefore in essence a modernized version of the World War II strv m/42 tank which was itself an attempt to bring Swedish-produced tanks up to the standard of the rest of war-torn Europe.
 It was most successful in this role.

 Produced in 1958, weighing 26000 kg and powered by two Scania-Vabis L/607 (170 hp/127 kW each) gasoline engines, the stridsvagn 74 had a top speed of 45 kilometers per hour (28 miles per hour), and a range of 200 km/124.3 miles.
 With a crew of four, it mounted a 75mm/2.95in main gun and had two machine-guns in its updated turret, which was later further modified with a more sophisticated fire-control type system and an upgrading of the main armament to increase its velocity.